cadellsingh/All-in-one-sports-page/README.md

 - Find all your favorite sports in one locations.
-- Made with React | React-Bootstrap | Styled Components
+- Made with React | React-Bootstrap
 - [All in One](https://all-in-one-sports.netlify.app)